 Geovision GV-VMS Setup Guide

 GV-VMS V18 is a comprehensive video management system that records video from GeoVision and third-party IP .
-The and playback layout can be easily adjusted with the intuitive drag-and-drop function.
+The live view and playback layout can be easily adjusted with the intuitive drag-and-drop function.
 GV-VMS V18 comes with a variety of intelligent video analytics to offer precise monitoring and to reduce the need for manual supervision.
 The built-in WebCam Server allows users to remotely access live view and recordings from anywhere using Web browsers, mobile app and GV-Remote ViewLog program.
-Compatibility with GeoVision central monitoring systems and support for a wide selection of third-party ONVIF cameras make GV-VMS a versatile and effective surveillance solution.
+Compatibility with GeoVision central monitoring systems and support for a wide selection of third-party cameras make GV-VMS a versatile and effective surveillance solution.

 GV-VMS V18 is a paid software that can connect up to 32 channels of GV-IP devices with the initial license, and up to 64 channels with an added GV-VMS Pro license.
 Additional licenses are required if you need to connect with third-party IP devices..